Electroacoustic phenomena: Double layer compression

 The electrical double layer can be regarded as behaving like a parallel plate capacitor with a compressible dielectric filling.
 When sound waves induce a local pressure variation, the spacing of the plates varies at the frequency of the excitation, generating an AC displacement current normal to the interface.
 For practical reasons this is most readily observed at a conducting surface.
 It is therefore possible to use an electrode immersed in a conducting electrolyte as a microphone, or indeed as a loudspeaker when the effect is applied in reverse.

 Colloid vibration potential and current

 Colloid vibration potential measures the AC potential difference generated between two identical relaxed electrodes, placed in the dispersion, if the latter is subjected to an ultrasonic field.
 When a sound wave travels through a colloidal suspension of particles whose density differs from that of the surrounding medium, inertial forces induced by the vibration of the suspension give rise to a motion of the charged particles relative to the liquid, causing an alternating electromotive force.
 The manifestations of this electromotive force may be measured, depending on the relation between the impedance of the suspension and that of the measuring instrument, either as colloid vibration potential or as colloid vibration current.

 Colloid vibration potential and current was first reported by Hermans and then independently by Rutgers in 1938.
 It is widely used for characterizing the ζ-potential of various dispersions and emulsions.
-The effect, theory, experimental verification and multiple applications are discussed in the book by Dukhin and Goetz.